y-pakorn/flutter_web3/README.md

 ## Using V2 Package

-Add ref pointer to v2 branch in pubspec.yaml file of your Flutter project.
+Pre-release is available at [pub.dev](https://pub.dev/packages/flutter_web3/versions).

-Pre-release will soon publish into pub.dev after solid progress.
+Or add ref pointer to Git v2 branch in pubspec.yaml file of your Flutter project.

 ```
 flutter_web3: